 When you date someone new, you should call them by their first name or you ask if they have a nickname.
 This isn’t a standard rule or anything.
 However, if you get the feeling and suspect that your man is on his way out, and he starts calling you pet names, there’s a good chance that he’s on his way out!
 Follow your instincts and you should be able to tell.
 This goes for phone calls, in person, but especially, via text message.
 I’m not sure why, but via text message, you can tell when a man is losing interest right away.
 Especially, when he uses pet names often, instead of your own name.

-Many players, serial daters, and people that are losing interest, will start to call you pet names during early dating.
+Many players, serial daters, and people that are losing interest will start to call you pet names during early dating.
 During early dating, it’s important to have enough contact with the other person.
-When there’s healthy communication (via phone or text), there’s no games being played.
-Pet names aren’t bad when you’re dating someone for awhile.
-They’re sweet when you’re dating for awhile, in a relationship, or married.
-As well, pet names aren’t bad even when you’re early dating, if they’re used “on the occasion.”
+When there’s healthy communication (via phone or text), there are no games being played.
+Pet names aren’t bad when you’re dating someone for a while.
+They’re sweet when you’re dating for a while, in a relationship, or married.
+As well, pet names aren’t bad even when you’re early dating if they’re used “on the occasion.”